kamalmarhubi/website/_drafts/oauth-rant.markdown

 Sticking with Twitter mobile apps, let's look at what setting up an account looks like in TODO(someapp):

+For the purposes of this post, OAuth is the thing that lets you sign in and grant permissions to sites and apps with your Twitter / Facebook / Github / Google / Klout / LinkedIn / whathaveyou account without sharing your password.
+If you're like me and have an Android third-party Twitter app problem ^[twitter-app]——then you've probably done this several times on your phone.

+^[twitter-app]:
+    I continue to believe that one day I'll find the perfect Twitter app!!

+Here's what this looks like for the Twitter app I'm currently using:

+This probably looks normal since it'

 A mobile app has full control over everything it shows you, and has full access to all input you give it.
 From a security perspective, it's safest to assume everything it shows you is a lie, and that it's secretly logging all input.
 This